What to Know for Wood Flooring Installation

 The other set of installation problems is in the installation itself.
 Poor racking (the laying out of individual boards prior to installing) can result in the ends of boards that are too close together or some that produce odd patterns like H’s and stair effects.
 One basic rule is to have at least 3 board widths of space between the ends of each board.
 Another area to pay attention to is the layout in the room.
 The flooring should lie with the long dimension of the room and be placed to reduce thin strips or short pieces along the perimeter.
 Nailing frequency can also impact the integrity of the floor: Sparse nailing can lead to loose boards and squeaks, while over-nailing can lead to split tongues and other minor edge damage.
 A basic rule here is about every 8-10 inches, at least 2-3 inches from the ends.
 Wider boards get tighter nail spacing than narrow boards.

 Recent advances in pre-finished technology have produced a number of products that hold residential warranties of up to 50 years.
 Pre-finished flooring also saves a lot of time and mess for a DIY project, and the expense of renting sanding equipment and finishing supplies.
+If you need help with your project, be sure to contact your local flooring contractors to get the job done.

 Looking for a Pro?
 Call us(866) 441-6648